bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/Home.md

 #### What words of wisdom do you live by?

-> \*Disclaimer: The following wisdom is very cliche … but… “Be the change that you wish to see in the world.”
+> \*Disclaimer: The following wisdom is very cliche … but… "Be the change that you wish to see in the world.”

 > ― Mahatma Gandhi